yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/read-replicas.md

 ![Configure Read Replica Dropdown](/images/ee/configure-read-replica-dropdown.png)

 You will see a page to configure the read replica cluster.
-Enter the same intent we used for the read replica cluster in `helloworld3` and click **Add Read Replica**.
+Enter the same intent you used for the read replica cluster in `helloworld3` and click **Add Read Replica**.

 ![Configure Read Replica Page](/images/ee/configure-read-replica-page.png)